Who or what inspired you to take up the piano and pursue a career in music?

 Full of wonder.

-Helen Anahita Wilson’s debut album BHOOMA is available to pre-order now
+Helen Anahita Wilson’s second album DIWAN, with celebrated Indian tabla master Shahbaz Hussain, is available now